 These are all routinely observed especially in political debates.
 When you detect these, they are usually evidence that there is no legitimate case to the argument.
 (E.g., if your rhetoric is merely to insult people, via schoolboy nicknames, you haven’t made any kind of argument about the issue at hand, and likely you’re admitting you don’t have a legitimate argument.)

-These were abstruse just a couple decades ago but more and more are working their way into popular culture.
+These were abstruse just a couple decades ago but more and more are working their way into public consciousness.
 These include confirmation bias, anchoring, the Dunning-Kruger effect, in-group bias, the sunk cost fallacy, and many others.

 - Wikipedia: https://en.wikipedia.org/wiki/List_of_cognitive_biases